-- Appoint a dedicated coordinator for industry outreach. - Evaluate NBIS's past and ongoing interactions with industry to identify new opportunities and potential challenges. - Establish new and maintain current contacts with actors or organisations that focus on facilitating academia-industry interactions, including SciLifeLab External Relations Office, university innovation centres and business incubators. - Provide support to companies at a full-cost rate when appropriate expertise - and capacity are available. - Extend invitations to scientists from companies to participate in NBIS training activities, with dedicated slots in selected courses. - Invite scientists from companies to NBIS annual symposium and user meeting. - Actively participate in the work of Industry and Innovation Focus Group within ELIXIR.
+- Evaluate NBIS's past and ongoing interactions with industry to identify new opportunities and potential challenges. - Establish new and maintain current contacts with actors or organisations that focus on facilitating academia-industry interactions, including SciLifeLab External Relations Office, university innovation centres and business incubators. - Provide support to companies at a full-cost rate when appropriate expertise and capacity are available. - Extend invitations to scientists from companies to participate in NBIS training activities, with dedicated slots in selected courses. - Invite scientists from companies to NBIS annual symposium and user meeting. - Actively participate in the work of Industry and Innovation Focus Group within ELIXIR.
 Provide support to companies at a full-cost rate when we have appropriate expertise and capacity.